Chapter 9: Inside the Wall

 The world that existed outside these walls I had lived in my whole life was a world of mystery.
 I wished I could learn the whole world’s history.
 I wish I could learn about the governments of these places and their systems of honor, but I didn’t have time.
 It was already taking me so long to learn navigation, and I had to leave at some point.

 There were also maps of the world.
 Flat representations of the round world.
 At some point more food was brought in and I was shocked.
+This food seemed to be leafy greens topped with a number of powders.
 I wasn’t even hungry and it was more food than I normally got in a day.

-“They want us to fear the world outside the wall.
+“They want us to fear the world outside the Wall.
 They want us to choose execution more than they want exile.
-Exiles they have to give resources to go on a mission beyond the walls.
+Exiles they have to give precious resources to for a mission beyond the walls.
 And that’s why I can’t stay here forever.
 I still have to leave at some point.”

 “But you can stay as long as you like.
 You can learn within our walls for as long as you want.
 You don’t have to leave until you want to leave.
 We won’t ever force you out of here.”
-He was so sincere.
-Almost begging me to stay.
-I think it would have been beyond him to beg.
+His voice had changed from a flat toneless way of speaking to a much richer and sincere sound.
+The way it's tones pulled in on itself was begging me to stay.
+Moments ago I would have thought it beyond him to beg.
 All these people within the wall were so formal and upright.
-There was so little emotion shown, but I could see something sad and pleading in his pale blue eyes.
-His eyes were so pale they were almost white.
+There was so little emotion shown, but I could see something sad and pleading in his pale blue eyes almost white.

 “I will stay as long as I can, but at some point I have to leave.”
 I felt bad now for leaving, and I felt torn.
 I looked down at my plate that I was eating on and wondered how I could be torn between the outside world and staying in this dim quiet world of learning, but I was enjoying learning, and I had almost forgotten I was in a dark, quiet, and pale world.